dnym/tcsa04/planning.md

 - Which date input format should be used?
   - For date, `YYYY-MM-DD`.
 For time, `HH:mm:ss`.
 - "Allow for changing the order of records between ascending and descending", but sorting on which key?
-  - Shouldn't matter, although since users may log overlapping sessions, sort by `StartTime`.
+  - Doesn't matter since overlapping sessions are not allowed.

 ## MVP Functionality